Vietnam is the kind of place that’ll leave you relaxed, amazed, happy and with about 80,000 tales to tell.

 South Africa: Yes

-United Kingdom: No, not required for trips less than 15 days.
-Yes, required for trips 15 days or longer.
+United Kingdom: No, not required for trips less than 15 days (effective until 30 June 2018)

 Tipping isn’t customary in Vietnam, but feel free to leave restaurants, driver or service workers a small tip if the service has been particularly good.
 It’s always appreciated.